 How to Study Effectively

-- Choose a location where you can concentrate.
+- Choose a quiet place to study where you can concentrate.

 - Ask questions to be an active learner and to generate interest.